 PARP inhibitor drugs make it hard for tumors to repair DNA that has been damaged.
 This results in destroying cancer cells instead of growing more cancer cells.

 This targeted therapy works on cancer cells with NTRK gene mutations.
 These mutations lead to abnormal proteins that may cause cancer cells to grow.
 NTRK inhibitors work to stop these proteins and prevent further growth of the cancer.
 Only a small number of ovarian cancers have mutations in the NTRK gene.1

 Side effects can vary depending on the specific type of drug you are taking.

 - Nose bleeds

 - High blood pressure

 These are not all the possible side effects of targeted therapy drugs.
-Talk to your doctor about what to expect with the specific drug you are taking or if you experience any changes that concern you during treatment with targeted therapy.
+Talk to your doctor about what to expect when taking targeted therapy drugs.
+You also should contact your doctor if you have any changes that concern you when taking targeted therapy drugs.

-Before beginning treatment with targeted therapy, talk to your doctor about any other health issues you have.
-Also tell your doctor about any other drugs, vitamins, or supplements you are taking.
+Before beginning treatment for ovarian cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.